Luge at the 2022 Winter Olympics – Team relay

-The team relay competition in luge at the 2022 Winter Olympics was held on 10 February, at the Xiaohaituo Bobsleigh and Luge Track in Yanqing District.
+The team relay competition in luge at the 2022 Winter Olympics was held on 10 February, at the Xiaohaituo Bobsleigh and Luge Track in Yanqing District of China's municipality of Beijing.
 The event was won by Natalie Geisenberger, Johannes Ludwig, Tobias Wendl / Tobias Arlt.
-All these athletes previously won gold in their corresponding events.
-In particular, for Geisenberger this was the sixth gold Olympic medal, more than any other luger ever won.
+All these athletes had previously won gold in their corresponding events.
+In particular, for Geisenberger this was the sixth gold Olympic medal, more than any other luger had ever won.
 Austria, with Madeleine Egle, Wolfgang Kindl, and Thomas Steu / Lorenz Koller, won silver, and Latvia, with Elīza Tīruma, Kristers Aparjods, and Mārtiņš Bots / Roberts Plūme, bronze.

 Germany won both previous mixed team relays, at the 2014 and 2018 Olympics, and were leading the 2021–22 Luge World Cup before the Olympics.
 Latvia were second, and Austria third.
 In 2018, Canada were second and Austria third, however, after the retirements of Alex Gough and Samuel Edney, Canada were not performing well in the 2021–22 Luge World Cup and were not considered a medal contender.

 Canada, starting at number 8, set the track record, to be overtaken by the Russian Olympic Committee, who started at number 8, with four teams to go.
 Italy could not set the new track record, but Latvia did, taking the lead and ensuring a medal.
 So did Austria.
 Germany, a clear favorite, were still losing to the Austrians after the second leg, but Wendl and Arlt were faster and brought the team to the gold medals.